JohnGrime/TIGERLine/README.md

 # TIGERLine

-Simple utility to filter TIGERLine shape data, and detect collisions of a point with the shapes.
+Simple Python utility to filter TIGERLine shape data, and detect collisions of a point with the shapes.

 For a description of the TIGERLine format, see [the documentation](https://www.census.gov/programs-surveys/geography/technical-documentation/complete-technical-documentation/tiger-geo-line.html).